thirdweb-dev/docs-v2/README.md

+> [!NOTE]
+> This code base has moved and is now read only.
+You can find the active version [here](https://github.com/thirdweb-dev/js/tree/main/apps/portal).

 # thirdweb docs

 This Repository contains the source code for thirdweb Docs Website.
 This website is built using [Next.js 13](https://nextjs.org/docs) ( App Router)